MFredX/sap-btp-app/README.md

-## Application Details
+## CI/CD Pipeline for a UI5 Application in SAP BTP Cloud Foundry Environment

 This repository demonstrates a simple CI/CD pipeline for a UI5 app that is deployed in SAP BTP Cloud Foundry Environment.
+The repo hopes to give a rough idea how such a pipeline would work.

+## Implementation notes

-Azure DevOps was the CI/CD platform of choice.
+- Azure DevOps was the CI/CD platform of choice.

-New builds and deployments will be triggered when new code is pushed to the master branch.
+- New builds and deployments will be triggered when new code is pushed to the master branch.

 ### Build Process